'Potentially historic' October storm to slam north-central U.S. with snow, strong winds

 The agency called the tempest a "significant, and potentially historic, October winter storm."

-Weather forecasters said the storm is expected to linger over the Northern Plains into the weekend, with six to 12 inches of snow predicted for the region and isolated totals up to 18 inches from Bismarck, North Dakota to Fargo.
+Weather forecasters said the storm is expected to linger over the Northern Plains into the weekend, with 6 to 12 inches of snow predicted for the region and isolated totals up to 18 inches from Bismarck, North Dakota, to Fargo.
 Weather.com warned that "dangerous blizzard conditions" are expected in the region through to late this week.

-Storm warnings and watches have been issued for North and South Dakota, Wyoming, northwestern Minnesota and northwestern Nebraska, according to the National Weather Service.
+Storm warnings and watches have been issued for North and South Dakota, Wyoming, northwestern Minnesota and northwestern Nebraska, according to the weather service.
 "Record low temperatures" are possible across western and central parts of the country until Friday, the agency said.

 The tri-state area may not see any snowfall over the next few days, but that doesn't mean New York and New Jersey are spared from nasty weather.